Emerald ash borer: Insecticides

 Insecticides with active ingredients such as azadirachtin, imidacloprid, emamectin benzoate, and dinotefuran are currently used.
 Dinotefuran and imidacloprid are systemic (i.e., incorporated into the tree) and remain effective for one to three years depending on the product.
-Insecticides are typically only considered a viable option in urban areas with high value trees near an infestation.
+Insecticides are typically only considered a viable option in urban areas with high-value trees near an infestation.
 Ash trees are primarily treated by direct injection into the tree or soil drench.
 Some insecticides cannot be applied by homeowners and must be applied by licensed applicators.
-Damage from emerald ash borer can continue to increase over time even with insecticide applications.
-Insecticide treatments are not feasible for large forested areas outside of urban areas.
+Damage from emerald ash borers can continue to increase over time even with insecticide applications.
+Insecticide treatments are not feasible for large, forested areas outside of urban areas.